laminas/laminas-validator/doc/book/intro.md

 # Introduction

-zend-validator provides a set of commonly needed validators.
+laminas-validator provides a set of commonly needed validators.
 It also provides a simple validator chaining mechanism by which multiple validators may be applied to a single datum in a user-defined order.